ajahne/blog/_posts/2018-01-29-javascript-value-vs-reference.md

 ## Conclusion
 - JavasScript has seven data types: 6 primitive types and 1 complex type
-  - `Arrays` and `Functions` of type `Object`, and therefore are treated as references
+  - `Arrays` and `Functions` are of type `Object`, and therefore are treated as references
 - Values have types, variables do not
 - When accessing a primitive type, we work directly with the value
 - When accessing an object (i.e. complex type), we work on a reference to the value
-- When passing values into functions, Objects are being passed by reference, while primitives are passed in by copying the value.
+- When passing values into functions, Objects are passed by reference, while primitives are passed in by copying the value.

 ## **Additional Resources**:
 - [JavaScript data types and data structures by Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures)